pts/minilibc686/README.md

   * It requires some undefined symbols even if unused.
 For example, helper_lib/need_uclibc_main.o has `extern __uClibc_main', but __uClibc_main is not used in any relocation.
-GNU ld(1) and GNU gold(1) do work without it, but pts-tcc fails with an undefined symbol.
+GNU ld(1) and GNU gold(1) do work without it, but miniutcc fails with an undefined symbol.
     GNU ld(1) still includes the .o file, but in the end it ignores undefined references which are not used in any relocations.
-This is the behavior pts-tcc should copy.
+This is the behavior miniutcc should copy.
   * When linking against libc/eglibc-2.19/libc.i686.a, the generated executable segfaults at startup, even when symbol __gcc_personality_v0 is defined.
 Is this bug because of buggy weak symbol handling?